(Lake Atitlan, Antigua, Flores)

 Leisure time in Cancun.
 Be sure to pre-book your local excursions to ensure that you make the most of your time in Mexico.
 Options include: Chichen Itza Tour, Coba and Mayan Villages Tour, Tulum Ruins Tour, Scuba Diving, Snorkeling, Fishing and more!

-Airport transfer with private vehicle, and driver.
+Enjoy a private airport transfer with private vehicle, and English speaking driver.

 Depart from international airport.
 End of itinerary.